xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-14-wrench-keratin-and-chromatin-at-moshparty-storm-drain.md

 ![draintime](/images/drainshow.jpg)

-Generator solved, chromatin plays
+At around 6:30, the generator was finally up and running (I think someone brought a new one in??).
+Quickly, the drain was flooded with light and the sound of guitars, bass, and drums as Chromatin did a quick line check.
+As some people came back inside, or ventured back out from deeper into the drain, they began to play.
 <br><br>
 I experienced Chromatin's set very differently to any way that I had before.
 Looking back, I think I was misinterpreting the reverberation and acoustics of loud music inside the storm drain, but at the time, their songs sounded like overproduced metal (with choir and obnoxious synths) to me.
-I tried my best to hear them for how they really played, and when I took out my earplugs I was able to experience their actual aggressive, rhythmic, and full sound.
+I tried my best to hear them for how they really played, and when I took out my earplugs I was able to experience their true aggressive, rhythmic, and full sound.

 ![chromatin](/images/drainchromatin1.JPG)